-Employees are strongly encouraged to not attend any gatherings that fall into the "Higher Risk" and "Highest Risk" categories.
-If an employee attends a gathering that falls under the "Higher Risk" or "Highest Risk" categories or attendees are not able to remain spaced at least 6 feet apart during the gathering, the employee must notify their supervisor prior to reporting for duty in-person in order for the District to determine whether a quarantine is appropriate after attending the gathering.
+If an employee attends a gathering where it is difficult for individuals to remain spaced at least 6 feet apart during the gathering or attendees travel from outside the local area, the employee must notify their supervisor prior to reporting for duty in-person in order for the District to determine whether a quarantine is appropriate after attending the gathering.
 The employee's supervisor shall work with the District's Safety Coordinator to determine the appropriate quarantine measures that need to be taken as specified in Section 2.1 above in order to protect other employees, vendors, and the public.